NipunaSudesh/NipunaSudesh/README.md

 <h1 align="center">Hi 👋, I'm Nipuna Sudesh</h1>
-<h3 align="center"> A software undergraduate student passionate about building innovative software solutions.
-Currently honing my skills in MERN Stack, with a keen interest in  web development and Data science.
-You can find some of my projects here on GitHub, and I'm always open to collaboration and learning opportunities.
-Feel free to reach out to me at nipunasudesh2000@gmail.com
+<h3 align="center">Final-year Software Engineering undergraduate at the University of Kelaniya, passionate about designing and maintaining scalable software solutions.
+Experienced as an Intern Software Engineer at Prime Technologies Global (Pvt) Ltd, where I contributed to developing, testing, and improving software applications.
+Skilled in the MERN stack, with interests in web development and data science.
+I value teamwork, innovation, and continuous learning.
 </h3>

 - 📫 How to reach me **nipunasudesh2000@gmail.com**